Paul Horowitz: Biography

 Horowitz led the META and BETA SETI projects.
 Horowitz and Sagan reported that, in the course of project META, they had detected 37 signals "which survived all our cuts" and cannot be positively identified.

 On September 10, 1988 the university's 84-foot radio dish detected "an enormous spike which was 750 times noise.
 If you converted the radio signal into audio it would sound just like a tone.
 It would sound like a flute."
 All 37 signals, however, have been single events which have never been heard again.
 The software company 37signals has been named after these signals.

 Horowitz holds professorial appointments at Harvard in both physics and electrical engineering.
 He has also served as a member of the JASON Defense Advisory Group.
-One of his doctoral students, John A. Howell, is now Emeritus Professor of Physics at Earlham College.